webplatform/docs/tutorials/mobile_viewport/index.md

 ==Everything is changing==

-The behavior descibed above is supported not only by the iPhone, but by comparable Android and Nokia browsers.
+The behavior described above is supported not only by the iPhone, but by comparable Android and Nokia browsers.
 While the viewport meta tag is itself not a formal standard, it is now being standardized as the [[css/atrules/@viewport|'''@viewport''']] CSS rule.